fiinix/fiinix.github.io/_posts/2014-04-26-getting-inked-again.md

 layout: post
 title: Getting Inked Again
 date: 2014-04-26 T 21:00 UTC
-tags : [The Weekly Abominable Weekly Update, Tattoo, Burgers, BBQ]
+tags : [The Abominable Weekly Update, Tattoo, Burgers, BBQ]
 category: blog
 excerpt: Oooh, what's this?
 Another post?
 An Abominable Weekly Update?
 Well it's about time.
 Feast your eyes on a little of this and a little of that.
 ---